 Again, the guiding questions are “What are words?” and “How do we perceive words?”
 In answering these questions, the only thing a good Naturalist can do is produce fog and nonsense.
 I mean it’s really bad.
 On the one hand, I don’t want to be impolite and bludgeon these scientists with questions for which they can only give incoherent answers.
 On the other hand, these are really good questions.
 But no matter how fairly or objectively I present their arguments, they are still completely incoherent.
 You probably will not believe it (I wouldn’t have believed it) until you hear it for yourself when these otherwise brilliant scientists keep speaking gibberish.
 If ever there was a case of the emperor wearing no clothes, this is it.

 For example, listen to Harvard Professor Stephen Pinker’s solution.
 Previously, when we asked “Who perceives words?” we listened to him explain how language is, at the end of the day, instinctive.
 I said that explanation made about as much sense as saying that you could think without thinking and that you could, for example, instinctively comprehend these sentences you’re reading.
-Well, if you weren’t convinced that Pinker was speaking nonsense then, listen to him explain how we perceive numbers.
+Nevertheless, after looking at all the scientific evidence, he concluded that we simply have to take our linguistic ability for granted as innate.
+Well, in similar fashion, he concludes that we simply have to take our ability to do arithmetic for granted.
+But that’s like taking DNA for granted, or taking consciousness itself for granted!
+How does he explain this incredible ability?
+If you weren’t convinced that Pinker was speaking nonsense before, listen to him explain how we perceive numbers.
 (Just keep an open mind and read this carefully.)

 Humans, like many animals, appear to have an innate sense of number, which can be explained by the advantages of reasoning about numerosity during our evolutionary history.
 (For example, if three bears go into a cave and two come out, is it safe to enter?)
 But the mere fact that a number faculty evolved does not mean that numbers are hallucinations.
 According to the Platonist conception of number favored by many mathematicians and philosophers, entities such as numbers and shapes have an existence independent of minds.
 The number three is not invented out of whole cloth; it has real properties that can be discovered and explored.
 No rational creature equipped with circuitry to understand the concept “two” and the concept of addition could discover that two plus one equals anything other than three.[vii]